LearnRomanian/wiktionary-scraper/README.md

 });
 ```

+By default, redirects aren't followed.
 You can specify if redirects should be followed by setting `followRedirects` to `true`:

 ```ts
 import * as Wiktionary from "wiktionary-scraper";